Experimenta Make Sense is an exhibition expressing all of the disconcerting delights that make up life in the digital age.

 Both playful and challenging, it asks us to contemplate just what it is to be human in the technological acceleration of our information society, and presents a program of over 20 leading international and Australian artists who engage directly with this conundrum, as well as a public program of events for all ages.

-We're pleased to be supporting participation by UK artist Jane Gauntlett, who is exhibiting In My Shoes: Intimacy - a 360-degree experience which explores the power of human connection.
+We're pleased to have supported the participation by UK artist Jane Gauntlett's work, In My Shoes: Intimacy - a 360-degree experience which explores the power of human connection.

 Part of an internationally-recognised empathy project, In My Shoes, Intimacy tells the stories of two strangers, two comrades and two lovers.
 It explores the importance of intimacy in survival, relationships and sexuality from a first-person perspective.
 It asks you to put aside your inhibitions, sit down with another person and look into their eyes.
 Let these strangers guide you through their impromptu, unconventional and intense moments of intimacy through virtual reality.